 CIS-ELEMENTS AND TRANSACTING FACTORS ESSENTIAL FOR HEPADNA-VIRAL REPLICATION

 The absolute requirements for replication are a template nucleic acid, plus an enzyme that is able to read the template information and use it for synthesis of a complementary nucleic acid.
 Clearly, these basic components are the pgRNA (and later the (-)-strand DNA) and P protein.
-However, generation of a functional genome also depends critically on precise start and end points, provided by cis-elements on the template (Figure ); a further specialty of P protein is its strict dependence, for activity, on cellular factors, namely heat shock proteins (Hsp´s) or chaperones (see below).
+However, generation of a functional genome also depends critically on precise start and end points, provided by cis-elements on the template (Figure 3A); a further specialty of P protein is its strict dependence, for activity, on cellular factors, namely heat shock proteins (Hsp´s) or chaperones (see below).

 Most initial knowledge on the cis- and trans-factors involved in hepadnaviral replication was derived by transient transfection of mutant viral genomes into stable hepatoma cell lines.
 This system faithfully mimics several of the authentic replication steps, however its complexity precluded elucidation of many mechanistic details.
 The recent establishment of in vitro systems, culminating in the complete in vitro reconstitution of active DHBV replication initiation complexes from purified components[52-54], overcame these restrictions (see below).
 It should be noted, however, that such minimal systems have their own limitations; for instance, the crucial role of the proper capsid environment for RC-DNA formation has not yet been modeled in vitro, and HBV P protein has thus far proven refractory to in vitro reconstitution of DNA synthesis activity.
 Hence which of the two approaches is more useful depends on the question addressed, and where ever possible they should be combined.